 The Apiarist is responsible for the day to day management and maintenance of a specific number of hives or all the hives depending on the size of the apiary.
 They conduct all hive inspections, conduct all hive manipulations and management, complete detailed inspection forms, identify risks and concerns according to predetermined criteria and follow up with the Apiary Manager for all issues outside of the Apiarist’s responsibilities or experience.

-The Apiary Manager is responsible for all of the hives in the apiary.
+The Apiarist is also responsible for all of the hives in the apiary.
 They are also responsible for the management of the property in which they have authority and influence to maintain according to pre-established goals, objectives, strategies and tactics.
-It is the Apiary Manager that is responsible for queen rearing, meeting all criteria to meet expectations of the apiary owner and the Master Apiarist as related to certification requirements, permits, registrations, etc…
+The Apiarist is responsible for queen rearing, meeting all criteria to meet expectations of the apiary owner and the Master Apiarist as related to certification requirements, permits, registrations, etc…

 The Master Apiarist is a consultant, advisor, emergency support provider and works with the apiary owner to establish goals, objectives, strategies and tactics for the apiary.
 The Master Apiarist is also responsible for training, class based education and certification of Apprentices.